nidebroux/lumbosacral_segmentation/README.md

 The role of this pipeline is to fine-tune the existing deepseg model with lumbosacral MR images such that we obtain a more robust model for the lumbosacral spinal cord segmentation.
 The pipeline could be used for other kind of fine-tuning with appropriate training data.

 Our pipeline uses a modified version of the Spinal Cord Toolbox such that it work on Python 3.7 with Tensorflow 2.2 and Keras 2.4.3.
 In addition there are modifications in `sct_deepseg_sc` such that it can use our fine-tuned model.
 The modification done to the SCT concerning the adaptation to Python 3.7 can be found here (https://github.com/spinalcordtoolbox/spinalcordtoolbox/pull/3361/files) with very slightly modification in `requirements.txt` to use to good versions of Keras and Tensorflow.
 The modification concerning the segmentation consists in the addition of a new boolean parameter "custom" which indicates wheter or not the segmentation need to use the fine-tuned model.
 Unfortunately the adapted version of SCT is too heavy to be posted in this repository.
-Please send a private message to nidebroux (my github profile) to obtain a zip version of `sct_custom` if necessary.
+Please send my an e-mail (nikita.debroux@student.uclouvain.be) to obtain a zip version of `sct_custom` if necessary.

 To get start, you need to have data that consists of input image and its corresponding segmentation masks, both in NIFTI format.